Notable Deaths on April 29

 Italian mystic, philosopher and saint (born 1347)

-Caterina di Jacopo di Benincasa, known as Catherine of Siena, was an Italian mystic, pious laywoman, and diplomat who engaged in papal and Italian politics through extensive letter-writing and advocacy.
-Canonized in…
+Caterina di Jacopo di Benincasa, known as Catherine of Siena, was an Italian Catholic mystic and diplomat who engaged in papal and Italian politics through extensive letter-writing and advocacy.
+Canonized in 1461, she…

 Read More